skpampari/advanced-stock-price-forecasting-lstm/README.md

 # Reproducible LSTM-Based Time Series Forecasting for Financial Index Data

 ## Overview
-This repository provides a reproducible implementation of an LSTM-based time series forecasting pipeline for financial index data (S&P 500).
-The project is structured as a research-style artifact, emphasizing proper train/test separation, leakage-free preprocessing, reproducibility, and quantitative evaluation.
+This repository provides a reproducible implementation of an LSTM-based time series forecasting pipeline.
+The project is structured as a research-style artifact, emphasizing reproducible ML systems, proper evaluation methodology, and robust experimentation practices.
+The goal is to demonstrate reliable ML system design rather than a specific domain application.

-This is based on a Master's project in Data Science, focusing on stock price prediction for S&P 500 index data from 1950 to 2022, with extensions for broader financial AI research.
+The artifact is based on a Master's project in Data Science, focusing on time-series forecasting using S&P 500 index data (1950–2022).
+The repository is designed as a systems-oriented research artifact for building reliable AI systems through reproducible pipelines and rigorous evaluation.

 ## Why This Matters (PhD/Research Context)

-This repository is intended as a research artifact demonstrating:
+This repository is intended as a systems-oriented research artifact demonstrating:
-- clean ML engineering practices for time series,
+- reproducible ML pipelines and experiment tracking
-- correct evaluation methodology (no leakage),
+- leakage-free preprocessing and correct evaluation
-- reproducible experimentation,
+- evidence-based model validation with strong baselines
-- a foundation for future research extensions (baselines, uncertainty, regime shifts).
+- a foundation for  scalable AI systems and reliable deployment (baselines, uncertainty, regime shifts).

+## Systems for AI Relevance
+This project aligns with systems-for-AI research because it focuses on building reproducible and reliable ML pipelines, including:
+- modular pipeline design (data, training, evaluation)
+- leakage control and correct evaluation
+- reproducibility controls (fixed seeds, deterministic execution)
+- baseline comparisons and rigorous validation

+These system-level practices are critical for scalable AI systems, which require reliability, reproducibility, and correct evaluation in real-world deployments.

 ## Research Scope & Intent
 This project intentionally focuses on **univariate time series forecasting** (using closing prices only)